Updated 06 April 2021

 All faculty, staff, students, and visitors must wear a face covering that covers their nose and mouth whenever in buildings or on property occupied by Princeton University.
 This includes, but is not limited to, all buildings and grounds, University vehicles, dining halls, Tiger Transit buses, conference rooms, office buildings, elevators, and parking structures.
 Individuals do not need to wear a face covering when alone in a room, cubicle, or vehicle or when outdoors and able to keep at least 6 feet from another person.
+However, they are highly recommended in parking lots, parking garages, on campus walkways and any time it is likely to need to walk around or pass by others.

 Wearing a face covering does not replace the need for social distancing or other measures to prevent the spread of the virus that causes COVID-19.
 In addition to wearing cloth face coverings, remember to: